Writing Sex - Technique & Structure

-- the REVISED Edition
+- The REVISED Edition -

 ACTION Scenes = Chronological Order

-ACTION > REACTION
+ACTION then REACTION

 Chronological Order is the ONLY way to write an Action (Sex) Scene.
-If you visualize the characters doing something in a specific order – you write it in THAT order!
+If you visualize the characters doing something in a specific order, you write it in THAT order!

 REALITY = something random happens to you